Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

 \subsubsection{Analysis}

-We showed the preservation of identity knowledge (Table~\ref{tab:ethnicy-far}), and now we show the other benefits of privacy.
-The results confirm that the privacy-preserving claim is accurate, leading to a 30\% drop in the ability to predict gender and ethnicity from the features (Table~\ref{table:precrec}).
-Hence, the predictive power of all subgroups dropped significantly.
-The drop in performance suffices to make the claim that the predictions are now unreliable.
-It is interesting to note that it hindered the subgroups for which the baseline was most in favor the most from the debias scheme.
-WM and WF drop the most, while the AM and AF drop the least.
-All the while, the same trends in confusion propagate from the baseline to the proposed results (\eg WM mostly confuses as IM initially, and then again with the proposed).
-The same holds for cases of the opposite sex.
+{We showed the preservation} of identity knowledge (Fig.~\ref{tab:ethnicy-far}), and now we show the other benefits {of} privacy.
+The results {confirm} the {privacy-preserving} claim is accurate, leading to a 30\% drop in {predicting} gender and ethnicity from the {features} (Table~\ref{table:precrec}).
+Hence, {the} predictive power of all subgroups dropped significantly. {The} {decrease} in performance {suffices} to claim the predictions are now unreliable.
+Interestingly, it hindered the subgroups that the baseline {favored} the most from the de-bias scheme. {WM} and WF drop the most, while the AM and AF drop the least. {The} same trends in confusion propagate from the baseline to the proposed results (\eg WM mostly confuses {IM initially} and then again {with} the proposed).
+The same applies to cases of different sex.

-Next, we examine the confusions for the different subgroups before and after debiasing the face features (Fig.~\ref{fig:confusion}).
-As established, the baseline contains more subgroup knowledge-- a model can learn on top.
-When trained and evaluated on \gls{bfw}, the baseline performs better on F subgroups.
-This differs from the norm, where M is the majority of the data.
-On the contrary, the WM is inferior in performance to all subgroups in either case.
+Next, we examine the {confusion} for the different subgroups before and after de-biasing the face features (Fig.~\ref{fig:confusion}).
+As established, the baseline contains more subgroup knowledge, which a model can learn on top of.
+When trained and evaluated on \gls{bfw}, the baseline performs {best on F subgroups, which differs from the norm,} where M is {most} of the data.
+The WM is inferior in performance to all subgroups in either case.